0whitelie1/LowTrend/README.md

 # LowTrend
-Scan stock data and find low trends
+Scan stock data and find low trends.
+Sort results according different requirements such as how close to low trend.
+Results will be convert as image into output folder.